 After the meeting you will determine together with your main practitioner whether you will start therapy with us.
 Any doubts?
 Then take your time to think about it at home.
 If you decide not to start therapy with us after the introductory meeting, then we will not charge you or your health insurer.
 If you do decide to have therapy with us, the introductory meeting becomes part of your treatment and will be invoiced.

-Please note: Take your current insurance card and valid proof of identity (ID card, driving license or passport) with you to the introductory meeting.
-Also remember to bring your referral letter if you or the general practitioner/company doctor has not sent it to us.
+Please note: Take a valid proof of identity (ID card, driving license or passport) with you to the introductory meeting.

 If you decide to start therapy with us